openbmc/openbmc/poky/documentation/toaster-manual/reference.rst

 You need to run the ``buildslist`` command first to identify existing builds in the database before using the :ref:`toaster-manual/reference:\`\`builddelete\`\`` command.
-Here is an example that assumes default repository and build directory names:
+Here is an example that assumes default repository and :term:`Build Directory` names:

 .. code-block:: shell